BenKadosh1/IDD-Fa18-Lab1/README.md

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**

 There is computation in my divice in the microcontroller in the top left of the device.
+It may be possible the microcontroller controls the LED light as well as stores information regarding the charging process.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**